wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.6.0 =
+* New Cloud Optimization option for those who can't (or won't) enable exec() on their servers (BETA: get your free API key at http://www.exactlywww.com/cloud/)

 = 1.5.0 =
 Fixes and enhancements for NextGEN 2, Buddypress support, and theme image optimization